Saturday, June 29, 2019

 1.

-The waking experience which is referred to as the witnessed and the formless Soul which is present in the form of consciousness is the Self, referred to as the witness of the witnessed are wrongly looked upon by every one of us as equally real, though the waking experience has no reality in the absolute sense.
+The waking experience which is referred to as the witnessed and the formless Soul, the Self, which is present in the form of consciousness, referred to as the witness of the witnessed are wrongly looked upon by every one of us as equally real, though the waking experience has no reality in the absolute sense.

 This is like the association of a rope, nacre, etc., with the superimposed snake, silver, etc, owing to the absence of discrimination between them.
 The association of the witnessed and the witness of the witnessed in the form of superimposition is described as false knowledge.

-He who realizes the witness of the witnessed are one in essence and who has the firm conviction realizes the three states are unreal.
-Though the three states appear as real on the dawn of non-dualistic knowledge their unreal nature is exposed.
+He who realizes the witness of the witnessed is one in essence and who has the firm conviction realizes the three states are unreal.
+Though the three states appear as real at the dawn of non-dualistic knowledge their unreal nature is exposed.

 Remember:~